The Best Whiplash and Car Accident Injury Chiropractor in Chicago

 The body’s healing reaction will begin immediately after the car accident.

 First, there is the inflammatory phase, which is marked by pain and swelling.
-Next, there is repair and regeneration, a process which may take up to 2 months.
+Next, there is repair and regeneration, a process that may take up to 2 months.
 In this phase, the body forms scar tissue on the damaged areas.
 Finally, there is remodeling, where the body tries to remake the scar tissue in the original tissue’s image.
 Healing duration varies according to the degree of injury and the overall health of the individual.
 Patients can accelerate healing by paying attention to:

 - Quality of sleep